LEARN

 Colour Adult:

 Male-mainly green in colour; red lores and forehead; slight dull maroon tinge on abdomen; red bend of wing, carpal edge and primary coverts; green tail with dark brown/maroon tip.
-Bill horn in colour.
+Beak horn in colour.
 Eye ring bare and pink/white.
 Eye dark brown.
 Female-as in male but with green lores and minimal red on forehead.

 Colour Juvenile: